This article describes two pathways for same-language subtitling: using the machine transcription or importing your own transcript.

 When we are doing same-language subtitling for increased accessibility, it is possible to start directly in the subtitling app.

-In case you already have a offline transcription of the video, use the second option.
+In case you already have an offline transcription of the video, use the second option in the screenshot below.
 Please make sure the transcript is available in plain text (txt) format, UTF-8 encoded.
 Don't forget to indicate the primary language of the clip, and hit "ALIGN TXT", retrofit timecodes in the existing transcription and create subtitles directly.

 In case you don't have an existing transcription but when the audio is good enough, you can rely on machine transcription to create the transcript that you can subsequently use to automatically create subtitles.

 In this scenario, we advise you to create and review the transcript using the Transcriber Application as explained in the appropriate section.
 Once you are happy with your transcript, open up the subtitle editor.
 Using the first option, we will use the text and timing from the transcript to create subtitles in the same language.

 In either case, Limecraft Flow will indicate it is working on the transcript as follows.